-Headlines also fail to look at how many ER visits good quality supplements may have prevented.
-Where were the headlines when THESE research studies got published?
+Headlines also fail to look at how many ER visits good-quality supplements may have prevented.
+Where were the headlines when THESE research studies were published?

 - Omega 3 supplements reduced fatal heart attacks very significantly (52 fewer deaths per 100,000 heart attacks).
 This translated to $16,340 healthcare savings per heart attack case [R].

 - If every woman with osteoporosis supplemented the appropriate amount and type of magnesium, $1 billion dollars per year would be saved in avoidable hospital costs [R].